 Indiscipline in primary schools involves either individual learners or cliques of learners.
-There is massive deviance of school rules and regulations in Buyobo Sub-County primary learners which include fighting and bullying within the school, fighting with other schools, interrupting matches, rape, defilement, riots, dodging lessons, stealing, going out without permission, drug abuse, drinking alcohol, smoking and open challenge to school authority.
-The list is endless.
-On the other hand, the academic performance of primary school learners has not been impressive.
-So, the study was aimed at finding out whether poor academic performance in primary schools in Buyobo sub-county was as a result of deterioration in discipline.
+There is massive deviance of school rules and regulations in Busabi Sub-County primary learners which include fighting and bullying within the school, fighting with other schools, interrupting matches, rape, defilement, riots, dodging lessons, stealing, going out without permission, drug abuse, drinking alcohol, smoking and open challenge to school authority.
+The objectives of the study were to establish what constitutes discipline in primary schools, investigate the academic performance in the schools under study and to establish the relationship between discipline and academic performance.